 #1 Stay Calm

-It can be very shocking to see an accident.
+It can be very shocking to see a cycling accident.
 Even if you aren’t involved, it can get your adrenaline pumping.
 However, to be any help, you need to remain calm.
 The people in the accident will probably benefit from your help and will likely be feeling frantic, so try to stay calm and collected so you can accurately assess the situation.

 #2 Call the Police

-Police need to be on the scene so that a report of the accident can be recorded and filed.
+Police need to be on the scene so that a report of the cycling accident can be recorded and filed.
 Since the parties involved can often be in a state of shock, ensure someone has called the police or do so yourself.
 Without a police report, the parties can change their stories down the road when filing claims with the insurance companies and the case can get messy.

 #3 Check if People are ok.
 Call Ambulance if needed